Mexico COVID-19 infections up, especially at tourism centers

 The increase in infections led a dozen states of Mexico’s 32 to delay the return to classes after the holidays.
 While many of the country’s students returned to school Monday, those other states, including Quintana Roo and Baja California Sur, delayed the start to Jan.
 17.

 Meanwhile, local governments are once again stepping up their testing efforts.
+In La Paz this week, long lines were visible outside COVID-19 testing centers.
 Mexico City announced Tuesday that it was expanding testing hours at health centers and re-opening testing kiosks around the city in an effort to double capacity to about 23,400 tests daily.

-In addition to Mexico City, other major population centers including Mexico state, which contains many of the capital’s suburbs, as well as Guadalajara and Monterrey are also seeing rising infections.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.